 The first letter of appropriation

-Since 1994, the centre has been financed by the Ministry of Social Affairs, now the Ministry of Social Affairs and the interior, via funds designated to particular social efforts.
+Since 1994, the centre has been financed by the Ministry of Social Affairs, now the Ministry of Social Affairs, Housing and Senior Citizens, via funds designated to particular social efforts.
 The appropriation letter announces that the purpose of the centre is to:

 “conduct research into attempted and completed suicides and also function as knowledge centre with the intention of incorporating research results into the preventive efforts against suicide.
 The purpose is to launch preventive actions against those groups that demonstrate high risks of suicide.
 Furthermore, the centre will identify areas of particular interest regarding preventive efforts, including educating and upgrading relevant staff that interact with high-risk groups daily.
 The centre will continuously evaluate the impact of the preventive efforts against suicide.”